-- verified the effectiveness of the Model, both through checks carried out by Internal Audit and through conversations with personnel involved in sensitive activities; - carried out specific investigation activities regarding the occupational health and safety management processes, held periodic consultation meetings with Company management in order to analyse certain environmental and occupational health and safety matters, as well as issues subject to audits during the year;

-carried out informational and training exercises aimed at employees with respect to several protocols governed by the Model, as well as training sessions on Italian Legislative Decree no. 231/01.
+- verified the effectiveness of the Model, both through checks carried out by Internal Audit and through conversations with personnel involved in sensitive activities; - carried out specific investigation activities regarding the occupational health and safety management processes, held periodic consultation meetings with Company management in order to analyse certain environmental and occupational health and safety matters, as well as issues subject toaudits during the years; - carried out informational and training exercises aimed at employees with respect to several protocols governed by the Model, as well as training sessions on Italian Legislative Decree no. 231/2001.